Da Vinci - Coverage Requirements Discovery

 When a CRD client invokes a CRD server via CDS Hooks, it will provide an access token that allows the CRD server to retrieve additional patient information.
 The base rules for this token are defined in the CDS Hooks specification.
 This specification imposes some additional constraints:

-• The CRD client SHOULD limit the scopes provided in their access token to those identified by the CRD service as necessary to perform their decision support.
+• The CRD client SHALL limit the scopes provided in their access token as narrowly as feasible to reflect the data requirements identified by the CRD service as necessary to perform their decision support.

 Additional Data Retrieval

-The context information provided as part of hook invocation will often not be enough for a CRD Server to fully determine coverage requirements.
-This section of the guide describes a common set of queries that define data that most, if not all, CRD Servers will need to perform their requirements assessment.
+The context information provided as part of hook invocation will often not be enough for a CRD server to fully determine coverage requirements.
+This section of the guide describes a common set of queries that define data that most, if not all, CRD servers will need in order to perform their requirements assessment.

-For this release of the implementation guide, conformant CRD Clients SHOULD support the CDS Hooks prefetch capability and be able to perform all the prefetch queries defined here and, where needed, SHOULD implement interfaces to _include resources not available in the system’s database.
-(I.e., if some of the data is stored in a separate system, it should ideally still be retrievable via _include in queries executed against the client.)
-However, each payer will define the prefetch requests for their CRD Server based on the information they require to provide coverage requirements.
-They might include more and/or less than described in this section.
+For this release of the IG, conformant CRD clients SHOULD support the CDS Hooks prefetch capability and be able to perform all the prefetch queries defined here and, where needed, SHOULD implement interfaces to _include resources not available in the system's database.
+That is, if some of the data is stored in a separate system, it should ideally still be retrievable via _include in queries executed against the client.
+However, each payer will define the prefetch requests for their CRD server based on the information they require to provide coverage requirements.
+They MAY include more and/or less than described in this section.
 Prefetch requests SHOULD only include information that is always expected to be needed for each hook invocation.
-When information is only needed for certain invocations of the hook (e.g. for specific types of medications or services), that information SHALL only be retrieved by query using the provided token, never requested universally via prefetch.
-Not all CRD Clients will support all prefetch requests.
+When information is only needed for certain invocations of the hook (e.g., for specific types of medications or services), that information SHALL only be retrieved by query using the provided token, never requested universally via prefetch.
+Not all CRD clients will support all prefetch requests.

 In future releases of this specification, the requirements in this section might become a **SHALL**.
 Implementers are encouraged to provide feedback about this possibility based on their initial implementation experience.